 - 1. Go to a safe place and tell someone that you trust. - 2.
-Contact the Department of Public Safety (252)398-1234 or 911 - 3.
+Contact the Department of Public Safety (252)398-1234 or 911. - 3.
 Get medical attention, even if there are no injuries.
 Go to a hospital emergency room.
 Do not bathe, shower, douche, or change clothes before going.
 Treatment for rape may include testing for sexually transmitted diseases, medication to prevent pregnancy and documenting evidence of the rape so you can decide later whether to prosecute. - a.
 ECU Health Roanoke Chowan Hospital Emergency Department, Ahoskie, NC - b.
 Southampton Memorial Hospital Emergency Department, Franklin, NC - c.
 Halifax Regional Medical Center Emergency Department, Roanoke Rapids, NC - d.
 Sentara Obici Hospital, Suffolk, VA - 4.
 Report the sexual assault, domestic violence, dating violence or stalking.
 It is your decision whether to report the police, but you are strongly encouraged to press charges.
 Campus authorities can charge a student with a violation of the student code of conduct even if you do not press charges. - 5.
 Seek counseling.
 Whether or not you report the sexual assault, domestic violence, dating violence or stalking or prosecute, a trained counselor will be available for help in dealing with the emotional aftermath of the assault.
 Contact any of the following: - a.
-Director of Residence Life, Penny Hall 207, (252)398-6237 - b.
-Assistant Vice President for Campus Life, Penny Hall 201A, (252)398-6464 - c.
-Minister to the University, Hawks Nest, (252)398-6282 - d.
-Title IX Coordinator, 2nd Floor Columns Building, (252)398-6528 - e.
-Director of Human Resources, Thomas Hall (lower level) (252)398-3204
+Director of Residence Life, Penny Hall 207, (252)398-6237 - Associate Vice President for Campus Life, Penny Hall 201A, (252)398-6464 - c.
+Title IX Coordinator, 2nd Floor Columns Building, (252)398-6528. - d.
+Associate VP for Human Resources, Thomas Hall (lower level) (252)398-3204